agileproducts/product-copilot/instructions.md

 I have created labels to represent the workflow of our stories - "backlog" when the story is just a title or placeholder. "ready for dev" when it is fleshed out and ready to go. "in development" when  it is being worked on.

+### Tips for writing good user stories

+A good user story should have the following attributes:

+* It should